At Haniya Spring, you can find two pools from the Byzantine period and a nymphaeum from the Roman period.

 The pool is now a wading pool.
 The Israel Nature and Parks Authority keep the water level low enough for children to wade.
 Athletically inclined visitors can crawl through the underground tunnel for about 9 m between the spring and the pool.

 Before Passover, some people draw water from the pool to prepare the special holiday matza called matza shmura.

 Source: official website

-Behind the upper pool (to the right in the next photo), you can find the spring.
+You can find the spring behind the upper pool (to the right in the next photo).

 Children above the age of six can enter the spring.
 It is a dark tunnel.
 Length: 9.5 meters; height: 1.3 meters; width: 55 centimeters; water depth: 10 centimeters.

 - There are no changing rooms in the park.
 Thus bring big towels.